Officials: “Help failed”

 The Connecticut Department of Agriculture says it worked for months to provide the couple oversight regarding the care of their animals, but the help failed.
 Investigators state the animals did not receive the proper veterinary care and are malnourished.
 They were also kept in unhealthy living conditions.

-We first publicized the investigation last September after the breeders were accused of animal cruelty.
+We first told you about the investigation last September after the horse breeders were accused of animal cruelty.
 It happened after the Olajos returned multiple Gypsy Vanner horses allegedly emaciated to their owner, Villa Vanners.

 “I think the RateMyHorsePRO.com article was a wealth of knowledge that people needed to see…,” says Taylor Hanes of Hanes Performance Horses in Shelbyville, TN.
-Hanes provides training for Villa Vanners.
+Hanes provides training for the Villa Vanners horses.

-Four of Villa Vanners horses had to be hospitalized after Hanes made arrangements for them to be picked up from the Olajos’ horse farm.
+Four of Villa Vanners’ horses were hospitalized after Hanes made arrangements for them to be picked up from the Olajos.
 The horses suffered from malnutrition and parasites, according to veterinary records.

-Photos we obtained exclusively of horses at Fairy Tails Equines show the horses ate the bark off the trees as high as they could reach while turned out in dirt pens.
+Exclusive photos we obtained of horses at Fairy Tails Equines show they’ve eaten the bark off the trees as high as they can reach.
+Additionally, the horses stand together in small dirt pens.

 The initial assessment found that nearly half of the horses on the property were underweight.
 They exhibited signs of malnutrition, including muscle wasting, protruding hip bones, and visible ribs and spines, according to authorities.